Friends-of-Monika/mas-presence/doc/CUSTOMIZING.md

 Discord Presence Submod ships with few extensions maintained by project creators and maintainers:

-* `fom-custom-vars.rpy` provides Custom Variables framework for registering and updating custom variables that can be used in expressions and interpolations.
+* `custom-vars.rpy` provides Custom Variables framework for registering and updating custom variables that can be used in expressions and interpolations.
-* `fom-events.rpy` provides custom variables related to upcoming calendar events.
+* `events.rpy` provides custom variables related to upcoming calendar events.
-* `fom-functions.rpy` provides custom functions that can be found useful in interpolations.
+* `functions.rpy` provides custom functions that can be found useful in interpolations.
-* `fom-locations.rpy` provides custom variable for displaying currently active background.
+* `locations.rpy` provides custom variable for displaying currently active background.
+* `weather.rpy` provides custom variable for current weather detection.
+* `brbs.rpy` provides custom variable for current be right back detection.
+* `topics.rpy` provides custom variable and logic for detection of current topic.

 ### Inheritance